blittle/chrome-dev-tools/elements/dom-breakpoints.md

 <img src="../elements/breakpoint.png"/>

+####Exercise‎
-####Find which script is modifying the following element by using DOM Breakpoints:
+Find which script is modifying the following element by using DOM Breakpoints:

 <div id="live-modify">
 	<span>0</span>